MarcoTrapani/Portfolio/case-studies/bannerlord/technical-appendix.md

 ## Technical QA Framing

-In a systemic sandbox, QA also means validating the integrity of the simulation: whether state changes are processed correctly, whether they persist after save/load, whether systems interact without corrupting long-term progression, and whether players can understand the outcomes produced by the game.
+In a systemic sandbox, QA also means validating simulation integrity.
+State changes must be processed correctly, persist after save/load, interact without corrupting long-term progression, and remain understandable to the player.

-A medieval sandbox such as *Bannerlord* contains many features that can appear functional in isolation:
+Many *Bannerlord* systems can pass isolated feature testing while still creating problems once connected to the broader campaign simulation:

 * battles can resolve correctly
 * armies can move